-The 1967 Referendum was a landmark achievement for Indigenous Australians.
-Following decades of Indigenous and non-Indigenous activism, over 90% of all Australians voted in favour of amending two sections of the Australian Constitution:
+The 1967 Referendum was a landmark achievement for First Nations people.
+Following decades of First Nations and non-Indigenous activism, over 90% of Australians voted in favour of amending two sections of the Australian Constitution:

 Section 127 In reckoning the numbers of the people of the Commonwealth, or of a State or other part of the Commonwealth, aboriginal natives should not be counted.

 According to political historian, Scott Bennett, these sections were originally included in the Constitution because of the widely held beliefs that:

 - First Nations people were 'dying out’ and, hence, would soon cease to be a factor in questions of representation

 - First Nations people weren’t intellectually worthy of a place in the political system.

 In 1902, a Tasmanian Member of Parliament dismissed the need to include First Nations people in a national census on the basis that:

 Following the 1967 Referendum, the words “… other than the aboriginal people in any State …" in section 51(xxvi) and the whole of section 127 were removed, allowing First Nations people to be included in the census, and giving federal Parliament the power to make laws in relation to Aboriginal and Torres Strait Islander people.

 Prior to the Referendum, making laws for First Nations people was the responsibility of the states, and laws varied greatly from state to state.
 For example, First Nations people could own property in New South Wales and South Australia but not in other states.

 Advocates for the Referendum believed that if federal parliament was granted the power to legislate for First Nations people, it would act in their best interests, leading to better conditions for First Nations people.